LED Technology and Support Structures: Advantages, Applications, and Attachment

 In addition to the LED display itself, it is essential to select a high-quality mounting system, as this factors significantly into the appearance of the display.
 Ideally, the mount must be able to make up for inconsistencies in the flatness of the wall surface.

-Tolerance should be within 110 of the LED panel pixel pitch.
-So if the pixel pitch is 1.2 millimeters from the center of one LED to the next, then the attachment needs to be able to maintain within 0.12 millimeter of tolerance in all axes from one panel to the next.
-This means that there needs to be some means to adjust every LED panel independently, in and out, on the mount so that the front face has that precision.
+A tolerance of 110 the pixel pitch should be maintained while assembling an LED display in order for the image to remain seamless.
+So if the pixel pitch is 1.2 millimeters from the center of one LED to the next, then the attachment needs to be able to maintain within 0.12 millimeter of tolerance in all axes from one cabinet to the next.
+This means that there needs to be some means to adjust every LED cabinet independently, in and out, on the mount so that the front face has that precision.

-Once the LED display and mount are selected, a well-designed and executed project requires a high level of planning.
-Toward this end, a number of questions need to be addressed, such as the following:
+In order to fully develop, manufacture, and install an LED display system, a high level of planning is required.
+Toward this end, several questions need to be addressed, such as the following:

 • Are lifts required for installation?